ALERT: Adapting Language Models to Reasoning Tasks: Analysis

 \citet{gururangan2020don} finds that the performance gain is larger when the finetuning dataset is more dissimilar to the pre-training dataset.
 However, their conclusion is made by a single-task finetuning.
 They evaluate their model on the same dataset that was used for finetuning.
 A more thorough evaluation dictates that finetuned models \cite{wei2021finetuned,chung2022scaling} be evaluated on held-out datasets.
-As such, in Figure~\ref{fig:baselines} in blocks (B) and (C) we show two potential ways of finetuning and inference as we adopt in this paper.
+As such, in Figure~\ref{fig:baselines} in blocks (B) and (C) we show two potential ways of finetuning and inference as illustrated here in our paper.

-To verify that the improvement of finetuning is attributed to seeing more data during the finetuning stage, we measure how dissimilar are our training and test data used in finetuning and evaluation respectively.
+To confirm that the improvement in finetuning performance is due to the increased amount of data seen during the finetuning stage, we measure the dissimilarity between the training data used in finetuning and evaluation, respectively.
 If higher similarity leads to better performance, it may indicate that the improvements of finetuned LLMs are due to seeing more similar data during the finetuning stage.
 Following \cite{gururangan2020don}, we use unigram vocabulary overlap to measure the data similarity.
-More specifically, we divide our tasks into three categories.
-The first category has 10 datasets and there is up to 10\% overlap between the finetuning data and evaluation data.
-The second category has 3 datasets with an overlap between 10\% and 30\%.
+More specifically, we divide our tasks into three categories: The first category has 10 datasets which consists of up to 10\% overlap between the finetuning data and evaluation data.
+The second category comprises 3 datasets with an overlap between 10\% and 30\%.
 The third category has 7 datasets with an overlap over 30\%.
 Details can be found in Table~\ref{tab:full_vocabulary_overlaps} in appendix~\ref{sec:app_vocabulary_overlaps}.

-We measure performance improvements of OPT-FT and OPT-CoT compared against the pretrained OPT model.
+We measure the performance improvements of OPT-FT and OPT-CoT compared against the pretrained OPT model.
 We present both ROUGE-L score (top) and relaxed-match score (down) in Figure~\ref{fig:vocabulary_overlaps}.
 The results indicate that there is no strong correlation between the vocabulary overlap between fineuning and evaluation datasets and the performance of the model (neither a higher nor a lower vocabulary overlap always translate to a performance improvement).
 OPT-CoT achieves the best ROUGE-L and relaxed-match scores both in settings when there is a medium (10\%-30\%) level of vocabulary overlap.
 We don't observe a consistent pattern on OPT-FT models either.
 Overall, for these challenging tasks, seeing similar data during finetuning stage does not guarantee performance improvement.